-It was overcast that day, but not cold, and for the next few weeks, we enjoyed warm sunny days, and we loved being able to walk out the door without dressing for winter.
+It was overcast that day but not cold, and for the next few weeks, we enjoyed warm sunny days, and we loved walking out the door without dressing for winter.

 We had a wonderful time visiting family and friends and fell in love with San Francisco all over again.

 Back in Paris in mid-March, we found spring had arrived here too.